DavidTorbics20/webservices-nosql-syt/README.md

 ### **Running localy**

 First locate the 'index.js' file.
-In case it is inside another folder navigate there with After arriving at the right location run:
+The default location of the index.js file is ````./src/index.js```.
+In case it is inside another folder navigate there with
+After arriving at the right location run:

 ```